ui3TD/baberu/README.md

 1.  **Python:** Python 3.8 or higher recommended.
 2.  **FFmpeg:** Required for audio extraction and potential media processing.
 Ensure `ffmpeg` is installed and accessible in your system's PATH.
 3.  **API Keys:**
     `baberu` integrates with various AI services.
 You only need to set up the keys for the services you intend to use.
-It is recommended to set these as environment variables.
+It is required to set these as environment variables.

     **Transcription Providers (for `--speech-to-text` and `--retranscribe`):**
     *   **ElevenLabs:** For models containing `scribe`.